Ergot: The Fungi & The Alkaloids

-- Defining Ergot species & their respective metabolites
+- Defining Ergot species and their respective metabolites

-- Life cycle of Claviceps purpurea and it's ecological roles
+- The life cycle of Claviceps purpurea and its ecological roles

-- How an ergot fungus may be behind the Salem Witch Trials and other historical events
+- Ergot fungus may be behind the Salem Witch Trials and other historical events

 - Synthesis of ergot alkaloid-based drugs and medicines